m5stack/esphome-yaml/components/powerhub/README.md

 - **usb_current** (*Optional*): The current of USB interface.
   All options from [Sensor](/components/sensor)
 - **powerhub_id** (*Optional*, [ID](/guides/configuration-types#id)): The ID to PowerHub.

+> [!NOTE]
+> Consider these readings valid only when:
+> - `VAMeter Power` switch and corresponding power channel switch are enabled
+> - The corresponding load has been connected (like a battery, a USB device etc).

 ## Text Sensor